 The Wemax Nova is pretty compact, considering the 4K Laser spec.
 It is so compact that it is easy to take it out of your living area and convert it into an outdoor projector.
 Measuring roughly 18x12x4 inches, it is compact and can fit into even the smallest projector cabin you already have.

 When it comes to the design, the cubical housing is nicely wrapped in a mesh, which by the way, hides the four front-facing speakers.
 The speakers, to me, felt way better than any normal ones that you come across the TV sets.
 The two 10W Full Range speakers and two 5W Tweeters housed in the projector offer the boom you require during your movies and binge nights.

-On the top is where you find the Laser Projection System.
+On the top is where you will find the Laser Projection System.
 The 4K laser projector has a peak brightness of 2,100 ANSI Lumen and a good contrast ratio of 3000:1.

-There is only one physical button on the projector, that is the Power button.
+There is only one physical button on the projector, and that is the Power button.
 The infrared motion sensor is mounted on the main projection unit, enabling auto shutdown even if the slightest movement is detected.
-This, in a way, protects your eyes from the laser light along with a nice precaution screen for you.
+This, in a way, protects your eyes from the laser light, along with a nice precaution screen for you.

 The Android TV with a dedicated Google Assistant is the cherry on top.
 Wemax Nova is a great voice-controlled, Bluetooth-enabled remote controller with a very simple design.
 It is small and includes all the essential function buttons functional.
 This is not a traditional IR remote, so you don’t need to worry about the “remote pointing” while you operate.